Exclusive - Mexican president misrepresented personal land deal, records show

 According to an official asset declaration first made in 2013, Pena Nieto stated that he acquired the property through a "donation" or gift from his father.
 Pena Nieto, who made his asset declaration public in 2013 as part of a transparency and accountability push, has since updated and ratified this declaration twice.

 Under a public information request, Reuters reviewed documents showing that Pena Nieto actually purchased the property in question - a 1,000 square metre piece of land in the town of Valle de Bravo - in 1988 from a third party.
-He paid 11.2 million pesos, equivalent to about $5,000 (3,261.58 pounds) at the time, the registry shows.
-His wealth declaration lists the property as being valued at just 11,200 "old" pesos, the equivalent to about $5 at the time.
+He paid 11.2 million pesos, equivalent to around $5,000 (£3,264) at the time, the registry shows.
+His wealth declaration lists the property as being valued at just 11,200 "old" pesos, the equivalent to around $5 at the time.

-Reuters was unable to determine why Pena Nieto's declaration mischaracterised the purchase as a gift and understated the price.
+Reuters was unable to determine why Pena Nieto's declaration mischaracterized the purchase as a gift and understated the price.
 The declaration lists eight other real estate properties, five of which are also listed as donations.
-Reuters could not determine if those five properties, which include houses and land, are accurately characterized.
+Reuters couldn't determine if those five properties, which include houses and land, are accurately characterized.

 The president's office, asked to explain the discrepancies in the documents, declined repeated requests to comment.